SAndertonPyJS/100_Days_Bootcamp/100_Days/readme.txt

 				Project
 				Readme.txt

+Some days will have no coursework or no projects, as we get further into the course there will be less of the former as those are designed primarily to understand the concepts being taught.
+As we get further this becomes a case of RTFM.

 WHY A REPO / WHO CAN USE / LICENSE

 This repo is designed primarily for archival purposes and as such is here for potential employers to review as well as for